-Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & support new rotect iden tage 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities 1 0 Commentary, including assessment against 'Do Nothing' scenario CRAN7: Design of Development + + + + 0 + + + 0 0 + This policy gives clear direction as to what needs to be addressed to deliver high quality design in a village surrounded by the Surrey Hills.
+Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & support local empls 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities / P Assessment of the likely significance of effects on the environment, including assessment against 'Do Nothing' scenario CRAN7: Design of Development + + + + 0 + + + 0 0 + This policy gives clear direction as to what needs to be addressed to deliver high quality design in a village surrounded by the Surrey Hills.
 There are a number of other policies that seek to enhance the positive effects of this policy.
 These include CRAN1, 8, 9 and 19.
 The effects are likely to occur throughout the lifetime of the Plan as individual development projects come forward.
 The effects are likely to be relatively localised, enjoyed mainly by local residents and those travelling through the areas where this policy is likely to have greatest effect.
 Overall the effects are not considered to be significant.
 Under the 'Do Nothing' scenario, new development exhibits poor or mediocre design which diminishes the overall feel of Cranleigh as a rural village in a high quality landscape setting.
 The policy will have a positive effect but this will not be significant.
 CRAN8: Character of Development + 0 ++ 0 0 ++ 0 0 0 0 0 This policy gives clear guidance on what is required to deliver development that is in keeping with the character of the village and surrounding countryside.
 There are a number of other policies that seek to enhance the positive effects of this policy.
 These include CRAN1, 7, 9, 13, 14, 15, 19 and 21.
 The effects are likely to occur throughout the lifetime of the Plan as individual development projects come forward.